|

 and Explorer – will be on display at the Washington Convention

 Center from Dec.
 26 through Jan.
 1, 2003.
+In honor of Henry Ford, who

 established Ford Motor Company on June 16, 1903 and invented